Wafi-Afdi/Wafi-Afdi/README.md

 Also other things about me :
 * Hobbies : Coding, Gaming, Watching Anime, Sleeping :space_invader:
-* Currently a member of GDSC UGM :construction_worker_man:
 * I am right now researching robotics in GMRT :robot:
 * Hustling and surviving till I graduate :money_with_wings: